A school district yanked chocolate milk off the menu. A 9-year-old got his entire class to protest.

 The consensus: never mind.

-But it’s good that they’re now looking for ways to advocate for themselves and change the world for the better, Doss said.
-“It started off as not being a big thing, and then it just kind of took off,” Doss said, adding, “It was pretty cool to see … how it went from a review lesson to this huge life lesson for these kids.”
+But it’s good that they’re looking for ways to advocate for themselves and change the world for the better, Doss said.
+“It started off as not being a big thing, and then it just kind of took off,” she said, adding: “It was pretty cool to see … how it went from a review lesson to this huge life lesson for these kids.”

 Jordan maintained his protest was about getting the chocolate milk back.
 But, after some prodding from his mom, he conceded he also learned a larger lesson.